 sudo apt update && sudo apt upgrade openssh-clientCentOS/RHEL:

-sudo yum update opensshWindows: Use Windows Subsystem for Linux (WSL) or install OpenSSH from https://github.com/PowerShell/Win32-OpenSSH
+sudo yum update opensshWindows: Use the bundled OpenSSH (Settings > Optional Features), Windows Subsystem for Linux (WSL), or install from https://github.com/PowerShell/Win32-OpenSSH

 Why was ssh-rsa disabled?
-OpenSSH 8.8 (August 2021) deprecated ssh-rsa because it relies on SHA-1, which is cryptographically broken.
-Collision attacks against SHA-1 are feasible, making RSA signatures potentially forgeable.
-Modern systems choose security over legacy compatibility.
+OpenSSH 8.8 (August 2021) disabled the ssh-rsa signature algorithm by default because it uses SHA-1, which is cryptographically broken.
+Practical SHA-1 collision attacks make such signatures untrustworthy, so modern OpenSSH chooses security over legacy compatibility.

 sign_and_send_pubkey: signing failed for RSA from agent: agent refused operation